umfy/sanguine-oasis/posts/8-equipment.md

 ## Offense
 ### Weapons

-Weapons deal bonus damage on successful attack.
-Other narrative aspects of weapons are their reach, weight or ability to conceal it.
+Weapons differ from each other by narrative aspects like their reach, weight or ability to conceal it.

+Many weapons have feats assigned to them.

+- reach
+- heavy
+- light
+- balanced
+- serrated (+1 turn bleeding)
+- small
+- large

 ## Magical instruments